 The intricacies of the TN visa classification under the United States-Mexico-Canada Agreement (USMCA) are essential for Canadian and Mexican professionals looking at career opportunities in the United States.
 This post covers a necessary aspect of this process: the role of U.S. licensure.

-Documentation and TN Classification: Clarifying the Essentials
+Documentation and TN Visa Classification

-A Closer Look at Nursing Professionals
+A Closer Look at Nursing Professionals and the TN Visa

 Conclusion

 For Canadian and Mexican professionals aiming to work in the United States under TN visa status, it is essential to understand the role of licensure.
 While U.S. licensure is not a barrier to entry, it may have post-arrival implications, particularly in professions with stringent state-specific requirements.
 Understanding these details ensures a smoother transition for professionals navigating the complexities of working in the U.S. under TN classification.
+Please speak with one of our experienced TN Visa lawyers for assistance with your TN Visa questions.

 Citations